Fakelatency/tellonym-spam/README.md

 4. Enter and Nothing more

-If you want to use proxy (tellonym blocks 99.9% of it from my exp.) paste ip into proxy txt and uncomment args in tell.js
+If you want to use proxy (tellonym blocks 99.9% of it from my exp.) paste ip into proxy txt and uncomment args + argument in spam function in tell.js

 Use Responsibly <3